 Discuss your position on an issue in the field of instructional technology and how you hope to address that issue during your studies.
 Your essays should be between 750 and 1000 words and have at least three references.

-The submission should include the applicant’s name; address; phone; email; colleges attended with degrees, dates conferred, and grade point average; employment history; professional experience; present employer; and names of references.
+A resume relevant to academic and professional data.
+It should include the applicant’s name; phone; email; colleges attended with degrees, dates conferred, and grade point average; employment history; professional experience; present employer; and names of references.